Mitigram/Minigram-Presentation/PITCHME.md

 ---

 @snap[north]
 #### Incremental DOM
 @snapend

 @snap[midpoint span-80 text-06]
+@ul
-Every component gets compiled into a series of instructions.
+- Every component gets compiled into a series of instructions.
 These instructions create DOM trees and update them in-place when the data changes.
-Virtual DOM requires an interpreter.
+- Virtual DOM requires an interpreter.
 What part of that interpreter is needed and what part is not isn’t known at compile time, so we have to ship the whole thing to the browser.
-Applications have to perform well on mobile devices.
+- Applications have to perform well on mobile devices.
 This mainly meant optimizing two things: the bundle size and the memory footprint.
-The rendering engine itself has to be tree shakable The rendering engine has to have low memory footprint
+- The rendering engine itself has to be tree shakable
+- The rendering engine has to have low memory footprint
+@ulend
 @snapend

 ---